September 2020 District Report

 During Child Passenger Safety Week, AAA and the California Highway Patrol will encourage people to sign up for their free car seat inspections.

 The resolution as sponsored by AAA Northern California with the support of public safety advocates and the Automobile Club of Southern California.

 Do you have an idea for a new law or a change to existing law that will help our state better serve the public?
 All constituents are invited to submit ideas and proposals of their own for a new state law.

 Click here to submit your ideas for consideration.

-While California has made meaningful progress in a number of areas over the last year, there is still much work to be done.
-Here is some of the latest news coverage that may be of interest to you.
+Here is some of the latest news coverage in the district that may be of interest to you.
 As always, please contact my office if you have any questions about state policy or want to express your position or ideas for legislation.

 - California bill would enhance role of nurse-midwives